 Killing Zone by Harry McCallion follows the author as he goes from a broken home and getting in trouble to a qualified barrister.
 He passes through the Parachute Regiment, the South African Recce’s, the SAS and the RUC.

 I would normally write a bit more of a detailed review and include some quotes (like with Sniper One that I enjoyed) from the book.
 But this was a book that I came across on my kindle app for my phone.

 A real book is better I think, a real book that I can fold pages in and make notes on so that I can then refer back to it.
 I know you can highlight bits in kindle books but I don’t really faff about with the app.
-I have a book on there usually just to read when I’m in a queue or having a poo.
-You get me?

 The Book Then….